hyprwm/hyprland-wiki/content/Hypr Ecosystem/hyprlauncher.md

 title: hyprlauncher
 ---

-Hyprlauncher is a multipurpose and versatile launcher / picker for hyprland.
+[hyprlauncher](https://github.com/hyprwm/hyprlauncher) is a multipurpose and versatile launcher / picker for hyprland.
 It's fast, simple, and provides various modules.

 ## Usage